Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 Service units include, but are not limited to, maintenance, service, and use of state owned equipment.

-(M) Costs associated with TSSP equipment service units are determined by the initial equipment costs to ODJFS.
+(M) Costs associated with TSSP equipment service units are determined by the initial equipment and warranty costs to ODJFS.
 On-going services are included as part of the service unit at the expense of ODJFS.
 On-going services include moves, customer support, software upgrades, and equipment services.
-5101:9-9-17 2

 (N) The catalogue of network services section of the TSSP displays the networking products and services available to county agencies.
-The catalogue details the estimated costs a county agency will be subject to when it purchases service units for the products and services specified by its financial responsibility under the TSSP.
+The catalogue details the estimated costs a county agency will be subject to when it purchases service units and services that it specifies on the JFS 01321 that it submits to OIS.

-(O) Following the fulfillment of a request, ODJFS will generate an invoice for equipment and services rendered and mail it to the county agency for all requests determined to be the financial responsibility of the county agency.
-The service unit cost to the county agency will be the actual invoice cost for each piece of equipment used.
+(O) Following the fulfillment of a request, the ODJFS office of fiscal and monitoring services (OFMS) will generate an invoice from the Ohio administrative knowledge system (OAKS) for equipment and services rendered and e-mail it to the county agency for all requests determined to be the financial responsibility of the county agency.
+The service unit cost to the county agency will be the actual invoice cost for each piece of equipment used and warranty purchased.
 Available TSSP service units may be found in the catalogue of network services section of the TSSP.

 (P) When a request involves recurring charges, such as monthly data line fees, the county will be invoiced on a recurring basis.
 These invoices will utilize the same payment process as the other TSSP invoices.

-(R) If payment is not received within sixty calendar days, the ODJFS office of fiscal services will notify the county agency via a memo.
+(R) If payment is not received within sixty calendar days, the ODJFS office of fiscal and monitoring services will notify the county agency via a memo.

-(S) If payment is not received within ninety calendar days, the ODJFS office of fiscal services will recover the funds via an adjustment to the county agency's advance.
+(S) If payment is not received within ninety calendar days, the ODJFS office of fiscal and monitoring services will recover the funds via an adjustment to the county agency's advance.

 (U) OIS will update the TSSP as dictated by changes in technology, service unit pricing, or available service offerings.
 The most current version of the TSSP is available on the OIS website.